ClassicCollins/Heart-Disease-Prediction/.github/ISSUE_TEMPLATE/bug-report---.md

 ### Motivation
 Why are we doing this?
 What use cases does it support?
-How will it improve heart disease prediction?
+How will it improve disease prediction?
 What is the expected outcome?